panzerdp/dmitripavlutin.com/posts/174-javascript-enums/index.md

 console.log(str3) // logs '{}'
 ```

-In the follow-up code examples and implementations, I will use strings as values of enums.
+In the follow-up code examples, I will use strings as values of enums.
 But you are free to use the value type that you need.

-If you don't have restrictions on the enum value type, just go with the strings.
+If you a free to choose the enum value type, just go with the strings.
 The strings are more debuggable compared to numbers and symbols.

 ## 3. Enum based on Object.freeze()